CityScope/CS_AI_Python/CityIO_AI_Python/README.md

     + **density**: a `float` value between `0.0` and `1.0`, indicates the input value from density slider
     + **heatmap**: a `float` value between `0.0` and `1.0`, indicates the input value from heatmap slider
     + **toggle**: a `bool` value, indicates the status of the toggle slider
-    + **timestamp**: a `long` value, indicates the send time of this JSON from the input module, also the latest input data update time (unix time in milliseconds)
+    + **timestamp**: a `long` value, indicates the send time of this JSON from the input module, also the latest input data update time (UTC unix time in milliseconds)

 <a id="sample_json_input"></a>
 ### Sample JSON: